-First day reports are generated from enrollment data from the first day of the term/session and provide detailed information for each campus.
+First day reports are generated from enrollment data from the first day of the term/session and provide detailed information for each campus (internal use only).

 These short reports give a year-by-year total of students, credit hours and full-time equivalent (FTE) for each semester or summer session.